digitedevops/jMeter-Performance-Report-Parser/README.md

 ```
 git clone https://github.com/digitedevops/jMeter-Performance-Report-Parser.git
 ```
+#### Pre-Requisite
+1. We need Mongo DB to store performance report csv data.
+You can use Mongo DB Docker image for the same.
+Refer [Mongo Docker Image documentation](https://hub.docker.com/_/mongo/)
+2. Set host ip and port for Mongo DB in perf/perf.ini file

 #### Create Virtual Environment
 Virtualenv is the easiest and recommended way to configure a custom Python environment for your services.
 To install virtualenv execute below command: